 * If you reach the time limit of either award and create a new plan to work on you must use the current syllabus.

 Olaves Take Action!

 As part of the 21st birthday of the Olave Program, this badge has been designed to help foster and celebrate participation within the Olave Program for Olaves.
-It focuses on exploring the Olave Program Framework and is available for completion from June 2017 until the end of June 2018.Olaves-Take-Action-Syllabus-2017.pdf
+It focuses on exploring the Olave Program Framework and is available for completion from June 2017.Olaves-Take-Action-Syllabus-2017.pdf

 Olave Baden-Powell Award